edurant/edurant.github.io/courses/csc4601/lab/05/index.md

+---
-# CSC 4601/5601 Theory of Machine Learning
-# Lab 5: Feedforward Neural Network
+title: "CSC 4601/5601 Theory of Machine Learning: Lab 5: Feedforward Neural Network"
+---

 ## Overview
 In your previous courses, you were exposed to basic neural networks (NNs).
 Early forms of NNs were developed in the 1950s but have seen a resurgence of popularity in the last decade.
 The popularity is fueled by massive increases in data and compute power as well as new activation functions and optimization methods that solve the “vanishing gradient” problem to enable the construction of large networks with many layers that outperform classical machine learning models on a variety of tasks.